3Edges/LdapGraphLoader/README.md

 ### Installation

-1. Download the source
+1. Download the source.
-2. From the source dir: `gradle build --refresh-dependencies`
+2. Update the configuration files to match your environment (location: the `resources` subdir).
+See below for configuration details...
-3. Update the configuration files to match your environment (location: the `resources` subdir)
+3. From the source dir: `gradle build --refresh-dependencies` .
 4. To Run: `neoLoader.sh` - Or on Windows boxes:
 `groovy -cp build/libs/GraphAnalyzer-0.0.1-SNAPSHOT.jar:runtime/* -Djava.util.logging.config.file=resources/logging.properties NeoLoader.groovy`